 You’re going to have leftover stuff.
-You can just put it all on the curb with a free sign, but that won’t get you any more money.
-Instead, consider taking the leftovers to the dropbox at The Centre or to Value Village; a partner of Diabetes Canada.
-Make an itemized list of everything you have with its original value.
-Once you drop it at a donation center, ask for a receipt.
-File this away to use for a tax deduction for charitable donations on your income taxes.
+You can just put it all on the curb with a free sign, but that won’t earn you any more money.
+Instead, consider taking the leftovers to the donation bin at The Best Centre.

 Pro Tip: If you have large items left over, like a couch or a TV set, consider selling them on Kijiji.
 Kijiji surfers love to buy big-ticket items and you’ll make more money than you would donating them and using the tax deduction.
 If you're not comfortable with selling items online, please contact Marla in advance of your sale to arrange for one of our volunteers to take on that task for you.

 Yard sales are a lot of work, especially if you’re not used to holding them.
 You’ll probably spend several hours organizing and pricing items, writing ads, and getting your supplies.
 But after it’s over, you’ll hopefully have a wad of cash instead of piles of stuff you don’t want, which makes it all worthwhile.
 Contact the Volunteer Coordinator at The Best Centre when planning your sale (at least 4 weeks in advance) if you need some help recruiting volunteers to assist with your event.

 TRIBUTE GIFT DONATION